sloorjuice/OfTheDay/README.md

 OfTheDay is a Next.js application that delivers daily-changing content such as:

 - Song/Abum/Artist of the Day (from Deezer)
-- Games of the Day (from RAWG)
+- Games of the Day (From RAWG)
-- Movie/tv of the Day (from TMDb)
+- Movie/tv of the Day (From TMDb)
 - Anime of the day (From MAL)
+- Book of the day (From Google Play)
-- Word of the Day
+- Word of the Day (Web Scraping)
-- Quote of the Day
+- Quote of the Day (From ZenQuotes)
+- Joke of the Day (From JokeAPI)

 It uses date-based deterministic seeding to ensure every user sees the same content for a given day.